Cash Basis

 Comparing the Cash and Accruals Bases

 So which makes more sense?
-You may conclude that with ‘swings and roundabouts’ and lots of sales, the cash basis would even itself out.
+You may conclude that with ‘swings and roundabouts’ and lots of sales, the Cash Basis would even itself out.
 It might, but it might not.
 Certainly the Cash Basis will probably be easier for most small businesses.

 Conclusion